 The average ranking of your website URLs for the query or queries.
 For example, if your site's URL appeared at position 3 for one query and position 7 for another query, the average position would be 5 ((3+7)/2).

-Position correlates to rank, when you view your position in Google Search Console it shows an average for that period.
+Position correlates to your rank in Google search results.
+When you view your position in Google Search Console, it shows an average for that period but not your exact rank.

 Position may not be 100% accurate, but it is a handy reference to track your rank (and it’s free, rather than spending $100+/month on a rank tracker).